restore280/governance/BYLAWS.md

    - Pull requests proposing changes are automatically checked for adherence to these standards before being moved to a vote.
 2. **Effective date trigger.**
    - These bylaws take effect on the earlier of the board-approved effective date or the start date of the second concurrent employee.
 For this purpose, “employee” means an individual with an employment relationship recorded on payroll; individuals serving only as directors without an employment relationship are not counted as employees.
 “Concurrent” means on payroll at the same time.
+3. **Baseline calculation.**
+   - On the effective date of the amendment that introduced Article V.2 in this form, the corporation will run the first Allotted Shares calculation and publish results in the governance repository.

 ---